DGBlueWolf/General-AI-Challenge-Round-1/README.md

 # General-AI-Challenge-Round-1
-Repository for "Intergalactic Lifeline I" our solution for the General AI Challenge Round 1, August 2017
+A repository for test code written for the challenge.